ibm-cloud-architecture/refarch-kc-container-ms/tools/README.md

 1.016016  2019-06-30 T15:43 Z  101              5.477895                           4  16.259322          8.728972           1   9   2        8.082536                    1             6

-### 2. Co2 sensor malfunction: In the same way as above the simualtor can generate data for Co2 sensor malfunction as well using the below command,
+### 2. Co2 sensor malfunction
+In the same way as above the simualtor can generate data for Co2 sensor malfunction as well using the below command,

 python reefer_simulator.py co2sensor 1000 4 testdata